pingidentity/pingdirectory-go-client/configurationapi/docs/AddPbkdf2PasswordStorageSchemeRequest.md

 ### NewAddPbkdf2PasswordStorageSchemeRequest

-`func NewAddPbkdf2PasswordStorageSchemeRequest(schemeName string, schemas []Enumpbkdf2PasswordStorageSchemeSchemaUrn, iterationCount int32, saltLengthBytes int32, derivedKeyLengthBytes int32, enabled bool, ) *AddPbkdf2PasswordStorageSchemeRequest`
+`func NewAddPbkdf2PasswordStorageSchemeRequest(schemeName string, schemas []Enumpbkdf2PasswordStorageSchemeSchemaUrn, enabled bool, ) *AddPbkdf2PasswordStorageSchemeRequest`

 NewAddPbkdf2PasswordStorageSchemeRequest instantiates a new AddPbkdf2PasswordStorageSchemeRequest object
 This constructor will assign default values to properties that have it defined,